marlon-rodrigues/SDC-Vehicle-Detection-And-Tracking-P5/writeup_report.md

 ![alt text][image6]

-Ultimately I searched on one scale (1.4) using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on one scale (1.4) using YCrCb 3-channel HOG features combined with binned color and histograms of colors feature vectors, which provided a nice result.
 Here is an example image:

 ![alt text][image7]
 ---